Epipremnum Aureum ‘neon’

 Neon Pothos Fertilizing requirements

 As a rule of thumb your Neon Pothos should be fertilized every month between spring and fall.
+We suggest using a liquid indoor plant fertilizer as these are specifically formulated.
 This will assist in keeping your plant alive as well as promote healthy growth.

 Neon Pothos Soil Requirements

 Neon Pothos require a well draining soil.
 Adding perlite and/or orchid bark to any general potting mix will be best to assist in drainage.
 It’s important that you don’t use a soil mix that stays too soggy as this can cause health problems such as root rot.